pfalcon/pycopy/docs/reference/packages.rst

 satisfiable on low-memory devices, which may have total memory available less than that amount, and even if not, a contiguous block like that may be hard to allocate due to memory fragmentation.
-To accommodate these constraints, MicroPython distribution packages use Gzip compression with the dictionary size of 4K, which should be a suitable compromise with still achieving some compression while being able to uncompressed even by the smallest devices.
+To accommodate these constraints, Pycopy distribution packages use Gzip compression with the dictionary size of 4K, which should be a suitable compromise with still achieving some compression while being able to uncompressed even by the smallest devices.

-Besides the small compression dictionary size, MicroPython distribution packages also have other optimizations, like removing any files from the archive which aren't used by the installation process.
+Besides the small compression dictionary size, Pycopy distribution packages also have other optimizations, like removing any files from the archive which aren't used by the installation process.
 In particular, `upip` package manager doesn't execute ``setup.py`` during installation (see below), and thus that file is not included in the archive.

-At the same time, these optimizations make MicroPython distribution packages not compatible with `CPython`'s package manager, ``pip``.
+At the same time, these optimizations make Pycopy distribution packages not compatible with `CPython`'s package manager, ``pip``.
 This isn't considered a big problem, because:

 1. Packages can be installed with `upip`, and then can be used with CPython (if they are compatible with it).
-2. In the other direction, majority of CPython packages would be incompatible with MicroPython by various reasons, first of all, the reliance on features not implemented by MicroPython.
+2. In the other direction, majority of CPython packages would be incompatible with Pycopy by various reasons, first of all, the reliance on features not implemented by Pycopy.

-Summing up, the MicroPython distribution package archives are highly optimized for MicroPython's target environments, which are highly resource constrained devices.
+Summing up, the Pycopy distribution package archives are highly optimized for Pycopy's target environments, which are highly resource constrained devices.

 ``upip`` package manager
 ------------------------

-MicroPython distribution packages are intended to be installed using the `upip` package manager. `upip` is a Python application which is usually distributed (as frozen bytecode) with network-enabled `MicroPython ports <MicroPython port>`.
-At the very least, `upip` is available in the `MicroPython Unix port`.
+Pycopy distribution packages are intended to be installed using the `upip` package manager. `upip` is a Python application which is usually distributed (as frozen bytecode) with network-enabled `Pycopy ports <Pycopy port>`.
+At the very least, `upip` is available in the `Pycopy Unix port`.

-On any `MicroPython port` providing `upip`, it can be accessed as following::
+On any `Pycopy port` providing `upip`, it can be accessed as following::

     import upip